Climate Change

 Learn More

-Climate change has increased drought in many parts of the world, including the Pacific Northwest.
-Temperatures over the last two decades have been increasingly hotter than previous decades.
+Climate change has increased drought and summer temperatures in many parts of the world, including the Pacific Northwest.
+Temperatures over the last two decades have been increasingly hotter and extreme than in previous decades.
 This is leading to dry soils, stressed and dying plants, and water shortages.

 The Willamette and Columbia Rivers, and the salmon and steelhead that migrate through these rivers, are not immune to the impacts of climate change.
 Reduced snowfall leads to drier forest soils and less water in creeks and rivers.
 Come summer, rivers become shallow and warm which is deadly for fish.